Liquid-Surf/solid-compound/docs/milestones.md

   - Build an example app that uses solid-compound
   - "Getting started"

+## External Security and Accessibility Review

+ - fixes from the external security audit

+We keep a 30% margin in case our prediction are too optimistics, Otherwise, we will

+## Improvement

+### Implement User Registration Initiation via Solid-OpenID Connect

+ -  This enhancement will be beneficial to our framework's registration process and improves interoperability with various Identity Providers.
+As this improvement is tied to the solid-oidc specification it will also contribute positively to the entire Solid ecosystem. ( see https://github.com/solid/solid-oidc/issues/77)

-### Improvement
+### performance

   - Stress test and benchmark
   - Investigate alternative solutions to improve performance

-### Maintenance
+## Maintenance

 - Provide maintenance
   - as Solid specification changes
   - developers start using solid-compound

-## External Security and Accessibility Review

 ## Showcase